 This article, authored by Wayne Ariola, was originally published on SDTimes.com.

-Earlier in the year, we declared 2017 to be the year of DevOps and I am pleased to say, “We were right!”
+Earlier in the year, we declared this to be the year of DevOps and I am pleased to say, “We were right!”
 With our data confirming that 50% of organizations are implementing DevOps, DevOps has reached “Escape Velocity.”
 The questions and discussions with clients have shifted from “What is DevOps?” to “How do I implement at scale?”

 Continuous Testing is not far behind.
 In early 2014, SD Times (in the very first article in the publication’s Continuous Testing category) proclaimed “Forget ‘Continuous Integration’—the buzzword is now ‘Continuous Testing’.”
 At the time, the concept of Continuous Testing initially seemed about as far-fetched as a Silicon Valley snowstorm in July to most enterprise organizations—where pockets of Agile and DevOps were just springing up among teams working on “systems of engagement.”